MischaU8/yumyum/curves/project-curve-curve-command_pcMneHEskfU.md

 yum yum
-Floyd here with a quick look at the project curve curve command in plasticity to you select two curves you want to work with and run the project curve curve command this uses the two curves and finds their projected
+Floyd here with a quick look at the project curve curve command in
+Plasticity to you select two curves you want to work with and run the project curve curve command this uses the two curves and finds their projected